 GTLAB creates a handler for every submitted job and displays status information using JSF data tables (which are rendered as HTML tables for display).
 These data tables are fed by job handlers that are saved in hash tables within the session.
-The visual design of the job tracking's display table and filtering on the values are left to the developers.

-After submission, the GTLAB job handlers can be used to manage, stop, or cancel running jobs.
-Permanent job arc-
+The visual design of the job tracking's display table and filtering on the values are left to application developmanage, stop, or cancel running jobs.
+Permanent job archiving is also tied to job handlers.
+For example, users can keep good samples, remove old jobs or failed jobs, and otherwise organize their repository.
+The job's metadata features (submit time, status, finish time, output location and input parameters) are stored and can also be listed.